Trust-Pay/trust-pay/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](MIT_LICENSE.md) file for details.

 ## Support

 For support, please open an issue in the GitHub repository or contact our support team.

-## Security

-For security concerns, please email security@stablepay-etf.com